keystonejs/keystone/docs/content/docs/guides/database-migration.md

 For rapid local development, `keystone dev` uses Prisma [`db push`](https://www.prisma.io/docs/orm/prisma-migrate/workflows/prototyping-your-schema) to make the connected database match Keystone's generated Prisma schema.

-For production and collaborative development, manage migration files with Prisma Migrate through Keystone's transparent Prisma passthrough.
-Keystone does not create migrations, apply migrations, or deploy migrations during startup.
+For production and collaborative development, manage migration files by using the Prisma CLI directly.
+Keystone does not create or apply migrations.

 ## Prerequisites